Confidently Travel On Any Glacier

 "Having the ability to re-watch videos, reach out to Mark with questions, as well as access new content that gets released makes this course so worth it in every way.
 It's like if you were to go out and buy a banana today, and the grocery store started mailing you another one every few months or so, free of charge.. and who doesn't like bonus fruit!
 Mark's teaching style is easy to follow, engaging, with nice and concise videos that efficiently communicate the topic.
 I would recommend these courses to anyone who already has somewhat of a background in whatever it is they're practicing (crevasse rescue, backcountry skiing, rock climbing, etc).
 Now, it is still up to you to have the motivation and discipline to actually go out and practice the skills after watching the videos, but the online classroom is certainly a strong compliment to hands on learning!"-Reid Wagner | Seattle, WA

-Mark Smiley's passion for adventure has taken him around the world on 20+ expeditions to places like China, Peru, Ecuador, Africa, Chile, Argentina, Across Europe, Canada, and Alaska.
+Mark Smiley's passion for adventure has taken him around the world on more than 30 expeditions to places like China, Peru, Ecuador, Africa, Chile, Argentina, Across Europe, Canada, and Alaska.

 He and his wife, Janelle, are the only people that have attempted to climb all 50 Classic Climbs of North America (48 successfully).
 Additionally, he was part of a team to set a world record skiing across the entire Alps Mountain Range (1100 miles and 292,000 vertical feet) in a mere 36 days.

-His teaching style is fun, concise and easy to understand.
+His teaching style is fun, mellow and easy to understand.
 As an IFMGA Certified Mountain Guide, Mark is among the world's elite guides to reach this status.
-More important than this certification, is his candid style of conveying to you the best of the best information and techniques that will really help you.
-Through this course you will tap into his expertise, skills, and knowledge for real world learning.
+More important than this certification, is his candid style of conveying to you the best techniques that will help you the most.
+Through this course you will tap into his expertise and knowledge for real-world learning.

 Instagram feed @smileysproject